 Veterans Crisis Line is a 24/7/365 service that connects veterans in crisis and their families and friends with qualified, caring Department of Veterans Affairs responders through a confidential toll-free hotline, online chat, or text.

-Brain Line is a free educational website that offers information and resources about preventing, treating, and living with a traumatic brain injury.
+Brain Line is a no-cost educational website that offers information and resources about preventing, treating, and living with a traumatic brain injury.
 This site serves anyone whose life has been affected by TBI, including people with a brain injury, their families, and professionals in the field.

 Give an Hour

 Give an Hour is a national nonprofit organization dedicated to meeting the mental health needs of troops and families affected by the ongoing conflicts in Iraq and Afghanistan.
 Give an Hour provides counseling to individuals, couples and families, and children and adolescents for anxiety, depression, substance abuse, post-traumatic stress disorder, traumatic brain injuries, sexual health and intimacy concerns, and loss and grieving.

 Designed for veterans, active-duty servicemembers, dependents, and caregivers, My HealtheVet is the Department of Veterans Affairs' online personal health record.
 My HealtheVet provides opportunities and tools to help you make informed decisions and manage your health care.

 Integrative Restoration, or iRest was endorsed by the U.S. Army Surgeon General in June of 2010 as a complementary and alternative medicine in the treatment of PTSD and its various symptoms. iRest programs are currently in use at VA facilities in numerous states across the U.S.

 Operation Homefront host a vast array of programs in support of the military community such as Homes on the Homefront, and Hearts of Valor.
 The organization assists military families with emergency financial assistance, and also hosts a recognition program that awards a military child from each branch of service.